Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Overview

 \subsection{Threat Model}

-Our threat model assumes two parties as described below:
+Our threat model assumes two entities as described below:

-\begin{icompact} \item \textit{The victim Autonomous Vehicle:} The victim AV is equipped with a vision-based autonomous driving system in which a front-facing camera captures road scenes and provides the primary input for driving decisions.
-The vehicle may also incorporate auxiliary sensors (e.g. GPS) to support navigation and contextual reasoning, but the core decision-making pipeline is dominated by camera perception.
-We also assume an informed adversary who can infer the key properties of the deployed driving agent from the victim vehicle’s make, model and publicly available information, resulting in practical knowledge of the architecture and operating assumptions of the system.
+\begin{icompact} \item \textit{The Victim Autonomous Vehicle:} The victim AV is equipped with a vision-based autonomous driving system, where a front-facing camera captures road scenes and provides the primary input for driving decisions.
+The vehicle may also use auxiliary sensors, such as GPS, to support navigation and contextual reasoning; however, its decision-making pipeline is primarily driven by visual perception.
+We assume an informed adversary who can infer key properties of the deployed driving agent from the victim vehicle's make, model, and publicly available information, including likely architectural choices and operating assumptions.

-\item \textit{The Adversary Autonomous Vehicle:} The adversary AV is another vehicle that drives in front of the victim AV and carries a reconfigurable rear-mounted display (e.g. a large screen) capable of rendering adversarial \sys patches.
-The attacker AV is also equipped with onboard sensing (e.g. a rear-facing camera and LiDAR) to observe the relative position and driving behavior of the victim AV and to support closed-loop adjustment of the displayed \sys patches.
-This threat model is practically plausible because rear-mounted digital signage is increasingly common in advertising and fleet settings, allowing an attacker vehicle to appear as a normal car displaying dynamic advertisements while covertly deploying the adversarial \sys attack. \end{icompact}
+\item \textit{The Adversary Autonomous Vehicle:} The adversary AV is an attacker-controlled vehicle that drives in front of the victim AV and carries a reconfigurable rear-mounted display, such as a large digital screen, capable of rendering adversarial \sys patches.
+The adversary AV is also equipped with onboard sensors, such as a rear-facing camera and LiDAR, to observe the victim AV's relative position and driving behavior.
+These observations are used to support closed-loop adjustment of the displayed \sys patches.
+This setting is practically plausible because rear-mounted digital displays are already used in advertising and fleet applications, allowing the adversary vehicle to resemble a normal vehicle displaying dynamic content. \end{icompact}